mboltonwx/ColorBlindNARRreader/README.md

 Created collaboratively by Greg Blumberg (OU/CIMMS) and Matt Bolton (How The Weatherworks) originally for use in research.

+Uses the HCL color scheme.
+See http://journals.ametsoc.org/doi/pdf/10.1175/BAMS-D-13-00155.1 for an introduction to the HCL color scheme.
+Colormap RGB codes generated from http://hclwizard.org/

 How to Run (from command line):

 cd / chdir to the directory you downloaded ColorBlindNARRreader into.